The Personal Statement

 The personal statement is one of the most important parts of your application and should be done in a series of ever-improving drafts.
 We highly recommend not waiting until the last minute.

 - Schedule an appointment with an advisor by calling (207) 786-6232

-- Make an appointment with Louise Brogan STEM Support Specialist firstname.lastname@example.org
+- Make an appointment with Stephanie Wade STEM Support Specialist firstname.lastname@example.org

-- Or attend the personal statement workshop held in January.
+- Attend the personal statement workshop held in January.